Which option is best for your marketing?

 - Better open rates — because your subscribers willingly gave you their emails to see more of your content.

-Again, it’s 2020.
+And again, it’s 2020.
 People have figured it all out; they know that when you gate an already published content piece, you’re trying to sell them something after the gate.

 So you’d often come across as being salesy from the get-go.